shnarazk/splr/README.md

 ## Solver description

-Splr-0.12.0 adopts the following features by default:
+Splr-0.13.0 adopts the following features by default:

-- Learning-rate based (LRB) var rewarding and clause rewarding[3]
+- Learning-rate based (LRB) var rewarding and clause rewarding[4]
-- Reason-side var rewarding[3]
+- Reason-side var rewarding[4]
-- ~~chronological backtrack[4]~~ disabled in 0.12 due to incorrect UNSAT certificates.
+- ~~chronological backtrack[5]~~ disabled since 0.12 due to incorrect UNSAT certificates.
-- clause vivification[5]
+- clause vivification[6]
 - dynamic restart based on average LBDs of learnt clauses[1]
 - dynamic restart blocking based on the number of remaining vars[2]
 - clause elimination and subsumption as pre-processor and in-processor
 - stabilization based on Luby series, or _Luby Stabilization_
 - re-phase the best phases
+- trail saving extended with multiple conflicts  and reason refinement based on clause quality[3]

 As shown in the blow, Splr calls in-processor very frequently.